HershbergerLab/HershLab.org/index.md

 {% capture text %}

-We are hiring a postdoctoral scholar to start in fall 2023.
+We are hiring a postdoctoral scholar to start in summer 2024.
 Find descriptions and applications links on our [Team page](team).
 {%
   include button.html
   link="team"